abhyuday911/abhyuday911/README.md

 **About me:**
-- 📑 Exploring web3 -> Solana smart-contracts.
+- 📑 Exploring web3 -> Solana client & smart-contracts.
 - 📘 CS-AIML [2024] Undergraduate from LNCTS.
 - 🎙️ Proficient in Spoken English.
 - 💼 Looking For Remote Developer Roles. 🐢